-The exhaust emissions of this vehicles' engine is regulated by the Federal EPA.
+The exhaust emissions of this vehicles' engine complies with regulations set forth by the Environmental Protection Agency (EPA) of the United States of America (USA) at time of manufacture.
 Significant fines could result from modifications or tampering with the engine, fuel, ignition or air intake systems.